telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-commands.md

 This article explains the commands provided in ImageEditor and ImageEditorToolbar.

-With R1 2022 Release all available ToolbarItems are exposed as commands.

 ## ImageEditor Commands

-RadImageEditon provides commands for programatically editing the image without the usage of the ImageEditorToolbar.  commands of type `ICommand` which all:
+From R1 2022 Release RadImageEditon provides commands for programatically editing the image without the usage of the ImageEditorToolbar.  commands of type `ICommand` which all:

 * `CropCommand`- crop the image
 * `CropInteractiveCommand`- initiates the crop action